Texas CACFP Bond: Ensuring Proper Use of Program Funds and Financial Accountability

 How is the bond amount calculated by the state?

 We’ve often been asked about the bond size.
-The Texas Department of Agriculture calculates the required amount based on the highest expected monthly reimbursement for the sponsor.
+The Texas Department of Agriculture calculates the required amount based on the sponsor’s highest expected monthly reimbursement.

 How does this bond compare to other surety obligations in Texas?